buddydev/bp-activity-plus-reloaded/readme.txt

 = What is the difference between MediaPress and this plugin? = MediaPress allows creating user gallery, sitewide gallery as well as group galleries too.
 This plugin only allows upload from activity.
-If you are looking for a simple BuddyPPress activity media solution, this may fit you.
+If you are looking for a simple BuddyPress activity media solution, this may fit you.
 You may want to explore [MediaPress](https://wordpress.org/plugins/mediapress/) to see if that fits your need.

 = Will you be maintaining this plugin? =
 Yes.
 Until the media feature comes to BuddyPress core, we will maintain and develop this plugin.